OndrejNepozitek/Edgar-DotNet/docs/basicMapDescription.md

 ### Polygons
 We define polygons by a sequence of their vertices.
 In this tutorial, we will use an *8x8 square* and a *6x10 rectangle* but it is possible to use any orthogonal polygon.

 **Note:** Orthogonal (or rectilinear) polygon is a polygon of whose edge intersections are at right angles.
-When on an integer grid, all sides of orthogonal polygons are aligned with one of the axes.
+When on an integer grid, each side of an orthogonal polygon is aligned with one of the axes.

 ### Door modes
 `IDoorMode` is an interface that specifies door positions of a given polygon.
 The most simple *door mode* is an `OverlapMode` - it lets us specify the lenght of doors and how far from corners they must be.
 In this tutorial, we will use doors with length of 1 unit and at least 1 unit away from corners.